 But in order to be able to watch Freeview WITHOUT a cable/satellite subscription (such as Sky, BT or Virgin Media), there are a few things you need.
 In this guide, I’ll explain how to watch Freeview on your TV and other devices, what you need, and how to make it all work.

 What is Freeview?

-Freeview, first established on 2002, is the commercial name for the United Kingdom’s digital terrestrial television platform.
-It is operated by a joint venture of the BBC, Sky, ITV, Channel 4 and Arqiva.
+Freeview, first established in 2002, is the commercial name for the United Kingdom’s digital terrestrial television platform.

 The service provides access to a large number of free-to-air TV channels (including HD channels and radio stations), with minimal equipment necessary, and no monthly subscription costs (You do, however, need to pay the yearly TV license fee in most cases).